Waidthaler/simplecli/README.md

 The constructor takes `optionMap` and an optional options object.
 The `optionMap` object contains the command line switches and their parameters.
-It is altered in place, so once it returns, you're done!
+It is altered in place, so once it returns, you're done.

 The keys of the object represent the long form, so `infile` becomes `--infile`.
 The associated value is an object with the switch parameters.
 The `short` member